amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section1.md

-# Welcome to pydmed Quick Start
+# Welcome to PyDmed Quick Start

 ## Section 1: making a Dataset

 Medical imaging datasets are often messy.
 For instance, different modalities may be available for different patients.
-TODO:packagename provides the following simple yet general abstraction:
+PyDmed provides the following simple yet general abstraction:
 1. `utils.data.Record`: a record that belongs to a patient.
 It can be, e.g., a whole-slide-image.
 A `utils.data.Record` includes:
     - rootdir: the rootdirectory of the dataset, a string, e.g., "/usr/Dataset1/"